-SQLite CROSS JOIN with a Practical Example
+SQLite CROSS JOIN Clause

 Summary: in this tutorial, you will learn how to use SQLite CROSS JOIN to combine two or more result sets from multiple tables.